Unit 29 - Health and Safety In A Business Environment

 Describe ways in which accidents can be avoided in the business environment

 Health and safety policies and procedures should always be followed to avoid accidents.
 Employees should be trained regarding the safe and correct use of equipment and should be aware of the code of conduct.
 Regular risk assessments should take place and if a hazard is found it should be reported immediately.
 All electrical items should be PAT tested at least every 48 months.
 PAT tests (Portable Appliance Testing) determine whether a piece of equipment is in a safe condition for use.
-Fire exit signs, including emergency lighting, should be installed above all convenient exits and all fire exits should not be obstructed.
+Fire exit signs, including emergency lighting, should be installed above all convenient exits and no fire exits should be obstructed.
 Any fire /burglar alarm systems should be tested regularly.

 Risk assessments- a risk assessment is a process which involves identifying hazards and finding ways to either eliminate or control them.
 Risk assessments should take place when new equipment is provided/installed, when an employee is pregnant or breastfeeding, if an incident occurs and when new information is provided about Health and Safety.